-This section contains information on how to read and interpret music notation, which may be useful to beginners.
-This is information which may help if you are learning the piano or keyboard or indeed any other musical instrument.
-It is mainly most useful for musical reference purposes.
+This music section contains information on how to read music and interpret the music notation, which may be useful to beginners.
+This is music theory information which may help if you are learning the piano or keyboard or indeed any other musical instrument.
+It is ideal for music reference purposes.

 The content of this musical reference section includes :

-In musical notation, the musical staff or stave is a set of five horizontal lines on which musical note symbols are placed to indicate pitch and time.
-The staff is read left to right and the higher a position on the staff, the higher the pitch of the note to be played.
+When learning to read music, within musical notation, the musical staff or stave is a set of five horizontal lines.
+It is the staff on which musical note symbols are placed to indicate pitch and time.
+The musical staff is read left to right and the higher a position on the staff, the higher the pitch of the note to be played.
 If a note appears above or below the 5 lines, ledger lines are used to indicate the exact note.